-A specialty board should provide specific, instructive feedback to each diplomate that identifies their knowledge gaps on assessments.
-Feedback should also inform any risk to loss of certification.
+The specialty board should provide specific, instructive feedback to each diplomate that identifies their knowledge gaps based on assessments.
+Feedback should also inform the diplomate of any risk to loss of certification.

-- 14.13 The specialty board shall analyze performance data from their continuing certification program to identify any specialty-based gaps.
+14.13 The specialty board shall analyze performance data from its continuing certification program to identify any specialty-based gaps.

 Identified, aggregated gaps should be shared with essential stakeholders, including diplomates, for the development of learning opportunities.
-Summary data should only be shared with essential stakeholders, such as nonprofit specialty societies, who require the information to provide educational service to the profession. - 14.14 The specialty board's continuing certification programs shall reflect principles of Continuing Professional Development (CPD) with an emphasis on clinically oriented, highly relevant content.
+Summary data should only be shared with essential stakeholders, such as nonprofit specialty societies that require the information to provide educational service to the profession.

+14.14 The specialty board's continuing certification programs shall reflect principles of Continuing Professional Development (CPD) with an emphasis on clinically oriented, highly relevant content.

-Continuing certification programs should increase a diplomates' KSAs that result in the provision of safe, high-quality care to patients.
-Continuing education activities should be of high quality and free of commercial bias.
+Continuing certification programs should increase a diplomate's KSAs to result in the provision of safe, high-quality care to patients.
+Continuing education activities must be of high quality and free of commercial bias.

-Improving Health and Healthcare
+Improving Health and Health Care